Radiant Historia: Battle system

 Combat in Radiant Historia uses a grid-based arena and turn-based battle system, incorporating manipulation of turn order and grid position.

 Enemies, represented by sprites, are visible while exploring environments.
 Running into them will trigger a battle, but Stocke can stun them with his sword and either avoid battle or trigger a preemptive attack.
 A cloaking ability unlocked later in the game enables the party to slip by enemies unseen.
 Battles take place in a separate arena, with the battle itself and turn order information being displayed respectively on the bottom and top screen.
 There is an auto-battle function, where the party will automatically perform basic attacks.
 Successfully defeating the enemy party rewards the player party with money and experience points which level up the party members, giving them higher statistics such as raised health and more powerful attacks.

 The arena is divided between Stocke's three-person party and the enemy group.
 The battlefield itself is laid out on a 3x3 grid, with enemy units being positioned in different squares of the grid, with some enemy types taking up multiple squares.
 The player party's position is fixed, but enemy units can use their turn to change position on the grid.
 The battle system itself is turn-based, with each unit on either side being given a chance to perform an action.
 Rather than each unit acting once an action is decided, each action is queued once selected, and when all actions are selected the two sides perform their actions.
 The type of actions an enemy unit can perform depends upon their position on the grid; enemies positioned further back have weaker attack power and strong defence, while those at the front will receive more damage while having a higher attack power.

 The player party can use specific actions to knock enemy units onto different squares of the grid, which can send enemies into prepared traps, or group enemies into a single square.
 When the latter happens, attacking the unit within that square using either standard or combination attacks will damage all units.
 Once the player turn ends, enemy units return to their original positions on the grid.
 Chaining attacks together increases their effectiveness, which in turn grants a greater reward at the end of a battle.
-Both sides are able to use the "Change" mechanic.
-Using this mechanic, unit's place in the action queue can be shifted to another point in the queue, allowing them to take more actions than might otherwise be possible.
+Players can use the "Change" mechanic to shift a unit's place in the action queue to another point in the queue, allowing them to take more actions than might otherwise be possible.
+This may be either a party member or an enemy.
 Using the Change command causes a unit to take more damage until their action is completed.
-Other actions related to the Change command include erasing an enemy's upcoming turn and switching out the player party's unit turns.